As a result of the Food and Drug Administration's (FDA) Food Safety Modernization Act (FSMA), food inspections are on the rise.

 Manage Your Documents Efficiently

 The one thing an auditor will surely request from you will be documents, many, many documents.
-Make sure your CoAs, invoices, product labels, and any other supplier documentation are organized and ready to produce at any time.
+Make sure your Certificates of Analysis (COAs), invoices, product labels, and any other supplier documentation are organized and ready to produce at any time.

 Automation can help by digitizing operations and extracting intelligence and critical data.
 Not only will this save you time, but it can also help point the way to new opportunities and even help to shed light on gaps in your supply chain.
 Document management and recordkeeping are significant components to ensuring you are audit ready 365 days a year.